mm696626/MegaManZeroQoLPatcher/README.md

 # MegaManZeroQoLPatcher

-### Mega Man Zero Series QoL Patcher
+### Mega Man Zero Series Quality of Life Patcher
-* A tool to modify the Mega Man Zero games with various QoL tweaks such as reducing weapon requirements or making EX skills not require A rank or higher
+* A tool to modify the Mega Man Zero games with various Quality of Life (QoL) tweaks such as reducing weapon requirements or making EX skills not require A rank or higher

 ### Setup to get this tool working
 * Have one of the following ROMs